wpgaurav/dynamic-month-year-into-posts/dynamic-month-year-into-posts/README.txt

 == Changelog ==

+= 1.1.9 =
+* IMPROVED!
+Performance by removing `rank_math/paper/auto_generated_description/apply_shortcode` filter that causes more load on sites, specially where `wp_qeury` is used.
+* This is first of many attempts to remove unnecessary elements.

+= 1.1.8 =
+* Revert back some of the changes in 1.1.6

+= 1.1.7 =
+* Bug fix

+= 1.1.6 =
+* NEW! `[dt]` shortcode to render only the day of the month (like 1, 2, 3, 17, 28).
+Combine this with other shortcodes to create date formats you desire.
+* Added support for shortcodes in Rank Math's Product schema description
+* IMPROVED! `[date]` shortcode renders date as set by Dashboard -> Settings -> General -> Date.

 = 1.1.5 =
 * NEW! `[mon]` shortcode to render only the first three-letters of Month, like Jan, Feb, Mar, Apr etc.